The beach at Tokyo’s doorstep

-The city of Kamakura, the ancient capital of Japan south of Tokyo, is a popular tourist destination thanks to its great Buddha or its many temples and shrines.
-Nearby is the peninsula of Enoshima, also very touristy but for other reasons.
-To reach it, take the charming little Enoden train line that runs along the seafront.
-But first, try the Shonan suspended monorail from Ofuna, it is quite fun!
+The city of Kamakura, the ancient capital of Japan, south of Tokyo, is a popular tourist destination thanks to its great Buddha and its numerous temples and shrines.
+However, the neighboring Enoshima Island also offers interesting tourist attractions.
+There are two ways to reach the island: the lovely little Enoden train 🚅 line that runs along the seafront or the suspended Shonan Monorail 🚝 from Ofuna, which is quite fun!

-Enoshima Station is a few thousand feet from the peninsula.
-This is the opportunity to go through Fujisawa and its shopping street.
-In the end, near the bridge that connects Honshu to Enoshima, skaters show their tricks on the esplanades and bikers make their engines roar.
-With its palm trees, tattooed and tanned surfers running around shirtless, Enoshima easily gets its resort reputation.
-On each side of the bridge are the Kugenuma beaches, very popular with young Tokyoites for their proximity from the capital.
-There are indeed few families, but a 'young adult friends' atmosphere : touts that lead to the sand bars, J-pop glaring in speakers all along the beach, etc.
+Enoshima Station is a few thousand feet from the island.
+The path to the island goes through Fujisawa and its shopping street.
+Near the bridge connecting Honshu to Enoshima, skaters show their tricks on the esplanades and bikers make their engines roar.
+Enoshima truly deserves its resort reputation with its palm trees, tattooed people and suntanned surfers roaming shirtless.
+On each side of the bridge are the Kugenuma beaches, very popular with young Tokyoites for they are close to the capital.
+The atmosphere is indeed 'young adult friendly' with bar touts and J-pop music blaring out speakers along the shores.

 For those who are not inclined to relax on the beach 🏖, dip in the water or sunbathe, Enoshima has a lot of other tourist attractions to offer.
 First, there is a sento/spa/swimming pool, in case you would like to avoid contact with sand.
 Next, a pleasant walking route allows tourists to visit several shrines and to climb up via escalators.
 The top of the island is occupied by Samuel Cocking Botanical Garden, somehow smaller than expected.
 In the precincts of this botanical garden stands the Sea Candle, a tower offering a marvelous panorama of Enoshima, the beaches and the area.
 Finally, the Iwaya Caves mark the end of the island.